 - i.
-Human capital development is strategically linked to economic growth13 and poverty reduction both of which are relevant to improving the well-being of the citizens.
+Human capital development is strategically linked to economic growth and poverty reduction both of which are relevant to improving the well-being of the citizens.
 The Government, in partnership with the private sector and non-government organisations, is focusing its efforts on improving the pillars that are critical to advancing human capital development.
-These pillars include health and wellness; education; labour market reform; and institutional infrastructure and arrangements14.
-To effectively invest in human capital, the Government will employ strategies that are geared toward strengthening primary health care, and the system of surveillance of treatment of infectious diseases15, and improving productivity, creativity and innovation in the workplace.
+These pillars include health and wellness; education; labour market reform; and institutional infrastructure and arrangements.
+To effectively invest in human capital, the Government will employ strategies that are geared toward strengthening primary health care, and the system of surveillance of treatment of infectious diseases, Health Information System, and improving productivity, creativity and innovation in the workplace.
 These strategies are supported by a policy development mechanism which focuses on the elimination of discrimination and the facilitation of gender equality and equity in the work place.
 These strategies will also continue to be supported through business processes that create improvement in health infrastructure, improved access to quality health care services and products by all, as well as protocols and standards for the containment of communicable and non-communicable diseases. - ii.
-In addressing the gaps in education and labour force, the Government aims to invest in initiatives that are geared toward the strengthening of early childhood development and improving student outcomes at the primary, secondary, skills-based (vocational) and tertiary levels.
-Overall, the strategies will be buttressed by a policy development mechanism that mandates greater access to education by all, and improvement in the ICT infrastructure.
-The strategies will be supported by specific strategic value-added actions that promote full employment through improvement in education facilities and infrastructure, expansion of knowledge-based and vocational learning opportunities that result in a well-trained and certified labour force that drives innovation and takes advantage of entrepreneurial prospects. - iii.
-Specifically, concerted efforts are being made by the Government to employ an integrated approach that brings all policies, standards, and regulations relating to early childhood care, education, and development under one umbrella.
+In addressing the gaps in education and labour force, the Government aims to invest in initiatives that are